 How To Get To The Castle

-The castle is in Rustaq, about 70 miles (110 km) from Muscat.
+The castle is in Rustaq, about 110 kilometers (70 miles) from Muscat.

 You can drive there yourself with a rental car, or there are prepackaged day tours to Rustaq from Muscat that include the castle as part of their itinerary.

 I stayed at the 2-star Mutrah Hotel in Muscat, in a private room for $38 USD per night.
 Oman is not the cheapest country to travel, but the room was big and clean, and the A/C was nice and cold.

 The location was a big plus.
 There was a mini-mart right across the street, and it was near the Mutrah Souq (traditional market) and some other interesting places.

 Prices may fluctuate from time to time, so just keep an eye out for a good deal.